pauliejes/SandboxDocs/docs/reference-guide/scripting-api.md

 **Arguments:**

-ID: the ID of simulation object to be found
+ID: the ID of the simulation object to be found

 **Returns:**